grey-software/focused-browsing/README.md

 ### 4. Load the extension on your browser

-At the moment, Focused Browsing is only compatible with Google Chrome or Brave Browser.
+At the moment, buyao is only compatible with Google Chrome or Brave Browser.

 The image below from the [chrome documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/), shows how to load an unpublished extension using developer mode.